-Here are some important things to know:
+Here are some important things to know about using out-of-network providers:

-• You will be responsible for the full cost of the services you receive if the provider does not participate with Medicare.
+• The out-of-network provider must participate with Medicare.
+We cannot pay a provider who has decided not to participate with Medicare.
+You will be responsible for the full cost of the services you receive if the provider does not participate with Medicare.
 Check with the provider before receiving care to confirm that they have not opted out of or are not under sanction by Medicare.

-- When you receive services from a provider who does not participate with Priority Health Medicare in the lower peninsula of Michigan, you will pay the out-of-network cost sharing as defined in Chapter 4, Section 2.1. - You don't need a referral if you are seeking care from out-of-network providers.
-However, before getting services we encourage you to confirm that the services you are getting are covered and are medically necessary.
+- You don't need a referral when you get care from out-of-network providers.
+Before getting services from out-of-network providers you may want to confirm that the services you are getting are covered and are medically necessary.
 This is important because: - o If we later determine that the services are not covered or were not medically necessary, we may deny coverage and you will be responsible for the entire cost.
 If we say we will not cover your services, you have the right to appeal our decision not to cover your care.
-See Chapter 9 (What to do if you have a problem or complaint) to learn how to appeal. - It is best to ask an out-of-network provider in the lower peninsula of Michigan or a provider you are using with the Priority Health Travel Pass to bill the plan first.
-But, if you have already paid for the covered services or if they ask you to pay upfront and then seek reimbursement from us, we will reimburse you for our share of the cost for covered services.
-Or if a provider sends you a bill that you think we should pay, you can send it to us for payment.
-See Chapter 7 (Asking the plan to pay its share of a bill you have received for medical services or drugs) for information about what to do if you receive a bill or if you need to ask for reimbursement. - If you are using an out-of-network provider whether you are in or out of the lower peninsula of Michigan for ambulance, emergency care, or urgently needed care you will not have to pay a higher cost-sharing amount.
+See Chapter 9 (What to do if you have a problem or complaint) to learn how to appeal. - It is best to ask an out-of-network provider to bill the plan first.
+But, if you have already paid for the covered services, we will reimburse you for our share of the cost of the covered service as allowed under Medicare Fee-for-Service schedules of payment.
+Or if an out-of-network provider sends you a bill that you think we should pay, you can send it to us for payment.
+See Chapter 7 (Asking the plan to pay its share of a bill you have received for medical services or drugs) for information about what to do if you receive a bill or if you need to ask for reimbursement. - If you are using an out-of-network provider for ambulance, emergency care, or urgently needed care, you will not have to pay a higher cost-sharing amount.
 See Section 3 for more information about these situations.

 It is important to know what Medicare will or will not cover.
 Be sure to ask your provider if a service is covered.
+Providers should give you a written notice or tell you verbally when Medicare does not cover a service.